-If insurances for visa, hotels are booked and paid via local agencies, details should be added in the travel record in dedicated columns.
+If insurances visas and hotels are booked and paid via local agencies, details should be added in the travel record in dedicated columns.

 9

 Invoices (without VAT)

 Invoices processed by the accounting department in Geneva are usually paid within 30 days.
 HD is VAT exempted in Switzerland.
 The VAT exemption document is available on SharePoint.